What Causes Inflammation In Your Body And How Can You Avoid It?

 How do I balance my gut and avoid inflammation?

 The exact balance depends on where you are now and where you want to be.
-The difficulty is in switching: these unhelpful foods are so addictive, convenient, and socially acceptable.
+The difficulty is in switching: from these unhelpful foods as they are so addictive, convenient, and socially acceptable.

 A lot of advice says cut things out or do an intense detox.
 This can be too extreme.
 Our brains and body may go into a shock state and want to revert to how it was before.